komodorio/docs/docs/Learn/Sensitive-Information-Redaction.md

 ## What is it

 It’s likely that there are values you don’t want to send to Komodor as plain text.
-Kubernetes Secrets, for instance, ConfigMap sensitive values or container environment variables.
+Kubernetes Secrets, for instance, ConfigMap sensitive values, container environment variables or pod logs.
 When configured - we will redact the specific value.
 That way Komodor won't see any sensitive data while you will still see configuration diff.

 ## How to integrate

-Inside `komodor-k8s-watcher.yaml` you should add a list of string or regular expressions under redact key as such:
+Inside `komodor-k8s-watcher.yaml` you should add a list of string or regular expressions under `redact` and `redactLogs` key as such:

 komodor-k8s-watcher
 ``` yaml